-- If you're still having trouble removing the battery, apply a few drops of high concentration (over 90%) isopropyl alcohol under the edge of the battery in the area of the broken adhesive strip(s). - Wait about one minute for the alcohol solution to weaken the adhesive. - Use an opening pick or the flat end of a spudger to gently lift the battery.
-Don't try to forcefully lever the battery out.
+- Using the same procedure as before, pull the remaining tab to stretch and remove the remaining adhesive strip holding the battery in place.
+Try not to snag the adhesive on anything. - (i) If the adhesive breaks off underneath the battery and can't be retrieved, apply a few drops of high concentration (over 90%) isopropyl alcohol under the edge of the battery in the area of the broken adhesive strip(s). - Wait about one minute for the alcohol solution to weaken the adhesive. - Use the flat end of a spudger to gently lift the battery.

+⚠ Don't try to forcefully lever the battery out.
 If needed, apply a few more drops of alcohol to further weaken the adhesive.
 Never deform or puncture the battery with your pry tool.